shamilton1/Experimental/README.md

 # Overview

-This project is being developed to demonstrate the feasibility for TDL writers to create, edit and publish content on GitHub.
+This repository is being developed for TDL as a feasbility study to demonstrate markdown content creation, editing and publication of typical Xdocumentation in the GitHub environment.

 ## Adding some text